braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/templates/link_template.md

 nav_title: Link Templates
 article_title: Link Templates
 page_order: 5
-description: "Link templates allow users to append parameters or prepend URLs to all links in an email message.
-This article covers how to create different types of link templates."
+description: "This article covers how to create different types of link templates in your emails."
 tool:
   - Templates
 channel: